sympodius/haiverin.scot/content/arts/a-typewriters-next-chapter/index.md

 I mean, it helped a bit, but not much.
 In the end, I decided to just let the Klucel G dry, then punch all the holes for doing more saddle stitch.
 I did this with an awl and, again, had to be very careful to line up the holes on both sides of the leather to match when it would be wrapped around the metal handles.
 This was quite difficult, and I ended up lightly threading through previous holes in order to prevent drift as I did later ones.

 With this done, I applied more Klucel G, put the new leather on the handles, and just starting sewing it on real tight in order to make it conform.
 Again, I used a thread about five times longer than the handle in an attempt to avoid having to start a new one half way along.
 Amazingly, this worked pretty well.
 At the corners, it was definitely a lot more effort and it was a little sore on my hands.
 I was having to pull the leather thread so tight that it was cutting into my skin.
-Once I draw a little blood and decided I'd need to wear work gloves for some of those parts to protect my hands.
+Once I drew a little blood and decided I'd need to wear work gloves for some of those parts to protect my hands.

 Apart from maintaining the super tightness, and making sure the shape was being formed correctly, it was really just back to saddle stitch like I'd been doing all through the project.
 I did end up starting a little of the other end of the handle with temporary stitches, though.
 I was worried it wouldn't conform correctly otherwise.
 These stitches were removed when I eventually got to that end, but I still think it was the right move.